radiantearth/stac-api-spec/item-search/README.md

 | `service-desc` | `/api` (recommended) | OAFeat OpenAPI   | The OpenAPI service description.
 Uses the `application/vnd.oai.openapi+json;version=3.0` media type to refer to the OpenAPI 3.0 document that defines the service's API |
 | search         | `/search`            | STAC Item Search | URI for the Search endpoint                                                                                                                                             |

-Additionally, a `service-doc` endpoint is recommended.
+A `service-doc` endpoint is recommended, but not required.

 | **rel**       | **href**                  | **From**       | **Description**                                                                                                         |
 | ------------- | ------------------------- | -------------- | ----------------------------------------------------------------------------------------------------------------------- |